courtois-neuromod/cneuromod-things/README.md

 Files related to the main task are found under ``THINGS``:
 - ``THINGS/fmriprep`` includes raw and preprocessed bold data, eye-tracking data, ``*events.tsv`` files with trialwise metrics, stimuli and annotations.
-- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous recognition task.
+- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous recognition task and of fixation compliance.
 - ``THINGS/glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-principle analyses to showcase the quality of the data.

 In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks,